-Baclofen use during pregnancy may cause preterm delivery, low birth weight, birth defects and withdrawal in newborn babies [R].
+There is evidence that baclofen use during pregnancy may cause preterm delivery, low birth weight, birth defects and withdrawal in newborn babies .

-In one case study, the newborn baby of women taking 90 mg oral baclofen during pregnancy had seizures shortly after birth.
+In one case report, the newborn baby of a woman taking 90 mg oral baclofen during pregnancy had seizures shortly after birth.
 In another case, a newborn baby experienced feeding difficulties.
-These are all symptoms of baclofen withdrawal and require special medical treatment with baclofen itself or other drugs [R, R].
+These may be symptoms of baclofen withdrawal and require special medical treatment with baclofen itself or other drugs [31, 32].

 Baclofen has a potential for abuse.
 And although rare, some people become addicted to baclofen, especially with high doses.

-In one case study, baclofen initially helped a 36-year-old man with depression and alcohol abstinence.
-However, he developed baclofen abuse due to its mood-enhancing effects and started to take higher and higher doses of the drug [R].
+In one case report, baclofen initially helped a 36-year-old man with depression and alcohol abstinence.
+However, he developed baclofen abuse due to its mood-enhancing effects and started to take higher and higher doses of the drug .

-Baclofen can interact with the following drugs [R]:
+Baclofen can interact with the following drugs :

 - Other muscle relaxants